EiriniMoschopoulou/saucedemoUI_Automation/README.md

 9. Complete job

 The Workflow file is set up in that way, that the actions are triggered upon every push and every pull request to main branch.
-More over, each action produces an HTML artifact which is an HTML report which can be downloaded.
+More over, each action produces an artifact which is an HTML report that can be downloaded.
 The artifact is located to the summary of each completed action.